Quantum Reading of Digital Memories

-In this appendix, we start by providing some introductory notions on bosonic systems and\ Gaussian channels (see following Sec.~\ref{APP_INTRO}).
-Then, we explicitly connect our memory model with the basic problem of quantum channel discrimination (see following Sec.~\ref{APP_connection}).
-This connection is explicitly shown in two paradigmatic cases: the basic \textquotedblleft pure-loss model\textquotedblright , where the memory cell is represented by a conditional-loss beam-splitter subject to vacuum noise, and the more general \textquotedblleft thermal-loss model\textquotedblright , where thermal noise is added in order to include non-trivial effects of decoherence.
+In this appendix, we start by providing some introductory notions on bosonic systems and\ Gaussian channels (Sec.~\ref{APP_INTRO}).
+Then, we explicitly connect our memory model with the basic problem of quantum channel discrimination (Sec.~\ref{APP_connection}).
+This connection is explicitly shown in two paradigmatic cases: the basic \textquotedblleft pure-loss model\textquotedblright, where the memory cell is represented by a conditional-loss beam-splitter subject to vacuum noise, and the more general \textquotedblleft thermal-loss model\textquotedblright, where thermal noise is added in order to include non-trivial effects of decoherence.
 In the subsequent sections we consider both these models and we provide the basic tools for making the quantum-classical comparison.
-In particular, in Sec.~\ref{APP_CLASS_DISCR}, we provide the fundamental bound for studying classical transmitters, i.e., the \textquotedblleft classical discrimination bound\textquotedblright .
-Then, in the next Sec.~\ref {APP_EPR_TRA}, we review the mathematical tools for studying EPR\ transmitters.
+In particular, in Sec.~\ref{APP_CLASS_DISCR}, we provide the fundamental bound for studying classical transmitters, i.e., the \textquotedblleft classical discrimination bound\textquotedblright.
+Then, in the next Sec.~\ref{APP_EPR_TRA}, we review the mathematical tools for studying EPR\ transmitters.
 By using these elements, we compare EPR\ and classical transmitters in Sec.~\ref{APP_comparison}, where we explain in detail how to achieve the main results presented in our Letter.
-In particular, for the pure-loss model, we can provide analytical results: the \textquotedblleft threshold energy\textquotedblright\ and \textquotedblleft ideal memory\textquotedblright\ theorems, which are proven in Sec.~\ref {APP_Pure_Loss}.
-Finally, in Sec.~\ref{APP_Bell}, we show how the advantages of quantum reading persist when the optimal output detection is replaced by an easy-to-implement sub-optimal receiver, consisting of a continuous variable Bell measurement followed by a simple classical processing.
+In particular, for the pure-loss model, we can provide analytical results: the \textquotedblleft threshold energy\textquotedblright\ and \textquotedblleft ideal memory\textquotedblright \ theorems, which are proven in Sec.~\ref{APP_Pure_Loss}.
+Then, in Sec.~\ref{APP_Bell}, we show how the advantages of quantum reading persist when the optimal output detection is replaced by an easy-to-implement sub-optimal receiver.
+This receiver consists of a continuous variable Bell measurement followed by a suitable classical processing (one-tailed $\chi^{2} $-test).
+In Sec.~\ref{SEC_ECcodes}, we show an alternative model of memory where information is stored in block of cells by means of error correcting codes.
+Here, we compare the amount of error correction overhead which is needed by EPR and classical transmitters in order to provide a \textquotedblleft flawless\textquotedblright\ readout of logical data.
+This alternative approach is useful for a future practical implementation of the scheme.
+Sec.~\ref{Hamming_SEC} recalls standard results in classical error correction.
+Finally, in Sec.~\ref{APP_discussion}, we discuss the implications of the few-photon regime, where quantum reading outperforms every classical strategy.
+Here we give general long-term predictions but also an estimation of the current technological facilities in order to realize a pilot experiment.